OpenEvalProject/evals/manuscripts/elife-92350/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/92350/elife-92350-fig9-v1.jpg)

 **Figure 9.:** MyD88-YFP transduced iBMDMs were stimulated with LPS (100 ng/ml) or sonicated Aβ fibrils (200 nM) followed by fixation and antibody labelling.
 Full width at half maximum (FWHM) of puncta was measured by 1D Gaussian fitting.
 (From 30 min to 24 hr: n = 212, 140, 99, 77, 85 across three biological replicates for each stimulation.
-The p-values are based on unpaired two-sided Student’s t-test.)Figure 9—source data 1.
+The p-values are based on unpaired two-sided Student’s t-test.)

 We then analysed our super-resolution data in more detail, looking specifically at the shape factors of each Myddosome (Figure 10).
-The shape factor, which is calculated using the perimeter and area of a cluster using the ratio 4πAp2 , can take a value between 0 and 1 depending on the circularity of the cluster.
+The shape factor, which is calculated using the perimeter and area of a cluster using the ratio $\frac{4\piA}{p^{2}}$ , can take a value between 0 and 1 depending on the circularity of the cluster.
 We started by measuring the shape factor distributions for LPS and Aβ at an early time point (30 min following stimulation).
 For both conditions, a bimodal distribution was observed (Figure 10a), consisting of a population of highly circular MyD88 clusters, as well as a more variable population of less circular clusters.
 By comparing this distribution to the area of the clusters, we observed that this population clusters with a shape factor close to 1 were mostly very small, with an area below 0.01 µm2 (equivalent to a diameter below approximately 100 nm assuming a perfect circular cluster).
 Plotting the fraction of clusters with shape factor = 1 compared to all clusters revealed a significant drop in this population at later time points after stimulation.
 At earlier time points (30 min), there was also lower populations of these smaller, circular Myddosomes after Aβ triggering compared to LPS triggering.

 ![Figure 10.](https://cdn.elifesciences.org/articles/92350/elife-92350-fig10-v1.jpg)

-**Figure 10.:** (a) Distribution of super-resolved MyD88 puncta shape factors after 30 min lipopolysaccharide (LPS) stimulation ( , where shapefactor=4πAp2 and A are area and perimeter, respectively), pn = 1086 across three independent experiments.
+**Figure 10.:** (a) Distribution of super-resolved MyD88 puncta shape factors after 30 min lipopolysaccharide (LPS) stimulation ($shapefactor=\frac{4\piA}{p^{2}}$ , where $A$ and $p$ are area and perimeter, respectively), n = 1086 across three independent experiments.
 Similar distribution is also observed for 30 min amyloid-beta (Aβ) stimulation. (b) Plot of super-resolved cluster area vs cluster shape factor for 30 min LPS stimulations suggests that this corresponds to a populations of very small, spherical MyD88 clusters.
 Similar relationship was also observed for 30 min Aβ stimulation. n = 1086 across three independent experiments. (c) Magnified examples of three super-resolved MyD88 clusters with a range of different shape factors.
 Scale bar is 150 nm. (d) Plotting fractions of spherical clusters (shape factor = 1) compared to total puncta suggest a drop in the population of small, spherical MyD88 clusters after 30 min for both LPS and Aβ stimulation.
-There is a smaller fraction of these small spherical clusters following Aβ stimulation compared to LPS.Figure 10—source data 1.
+There is a smaller fraction of these small spherical clusters following Aβ stimulation compared to LPS.

 ## Discussion